a-hubbard/vivax_microhap/results/notebooks/ld.md

 The distribution of *p*-values is given above.
 It is clearly not uniform, suggesting some linkage is present in the dataset.

+The Bonferroni-adjusted threshold for significance at the 0.05 level is:

 ``` r
 bf_thres <- 0.05 / nrow(ld_res_pegas)
 bf_thres
 ```

     ## [1] 0.0005813953

+The loci pairs that have significant LD at this threshold are:

 ``` r
 ld_res_pegas_signif <- ld_res_pegas %>%